simple-acme/simple-acme.github.io/reference/plugins/csr/ec.md

     name: Full
     cmd: '[--ocsp-must-staple] [--reuse-privatekey]'
 ---
-Generates ECDSA keys based on the `secp384r1` curve.
-The curve to use can be configured in [settings.json](/reference/settings) but currently only SEC named curves are supported.
-The ACME server provider may have additional limitations.
+Generates ECDSA keys.
+Only SEC named curves are supported by this client.
+The ACME server may have additional limitations.